JD/LLM IN INTERNATIONAL STUDIES

-- Understand that the student will likely receive the JD degree in September after completion of the course and thesis requirements for the JD and the LLM (e.g., a student who would have received the JD in May 2015 will receive the degree in September 2015).
+- Understand that the student will likely receive the JD degree no earlier than September after completion of the LLM program’s coursework (e.g., a student who would have received the JD in May 2023 will receive the degree no earlier than September 2023).

 Please download our Financial Aid Policy for JD/LLM International Studies Students Form to learn more.